Eastern New York's Secure Health Information Exchange

-As a health information exchange (HIE), Hixny complies with the many rules and regulations set forth by New York State and the federal government that govern the exchange of medical information.
-Hixny additionally complies with voluntary safety and security protocols in an effort to remain the most secure HIE in eastern New York.
+Hixny complies with New York State and federal laws governing the exchange of medical information.
+Hixny also complies with a wide range of voluntary safety and security protocols in an effort to retain the highest possible level of security in the industry.

 - HIPAA Privacy Rule